Kate Martin

-Kate Marie Martin (born June 5, 2000) is an American professional basketball player for the Golden State Valkyries of the Women's National Basketball Association (WNBA) and for the Breeze of Unrivaled.
+Kate Marie Martin (born June 5, 2000) is an American professional basketball player for the Chicago Sky of the Women's National Basketball Association (WNBA) and for the Breeze of the three-on-three league Unrivaled.
 She played college basketball for the Iowa Hawkeyes.
 She was selected in the second round (18th overall) by the Las Vegas Aces in the 2024 WNBA draft.

 Martin attended Edwardsville High School in her hometown of Edwardsville, Illinois.
-Martin captained the Iowa Hawkeyes for four seasons, playing alongside two-time national player of the year, Caitlin Clark.
-She helped lead Iowa to their first national championship game as a senior in 2023 and helped Iowa return to the national title game the following year.
+Martin captained the Iowa Hawkeyes for four seasons and helped lead Iowa to their first national championship game as a senior in 2023 and helped Iowa return to the national title game the following year.

 Early life

 Martin was born on June 5, 2000, and grew up in Granite City and Edwardsville, Illinois.
 She is the youngest of three children born to teachers Matt and Jill Martin.
 Martin started playing basketball at age five, participating in local recreational leagues and playing pickup at the YMCA.
 Starting in elementary school, she frequented basketball camps at University of Iowa every summer and slept with an Iowa women's basketball poster above her childhood bed.
 Martin also played boys' tackle football in elementary school and later took up volleyball.
 Her dad was one of her first coaches, coaching her and her siblings' basketball teams up until the seventh grade, as well as Martin's football team.
 In middle school, Martin began attending "Junior Hawk" and Iowa basketball camps every summer as a participant.
 In fourth grade, Martin joined her local AAU basketball program and went on to play for the Blue Star St. Louis (now known as the Napheesa Collier Elite) throughout high school.
 In seventh grade, Martin led her basketball team to the 2012 Illinois Elementary School Association (IESA) Class 4A state championship game, losing by three points in the final.
 That same year, she helped her middle school volleyball team win the 2013 seventh-grade IESA Class 4A state championship in straight sets.
 The following year, Martin's basketball team claimed victory at the 2013 eighth grade IESA Class 4A state championship, finishing with an undefeated 28–0 season, while her volleyball team placed third at the 2014 eighth grade state championship.